kstrassheim/picture-gallery/README.md

 			<add name="PictureGalleryContext" connectionString="Server=localhost;Initial Catalog=picture-gallery-db;Persist Security Info=False;User ID=TODO;Password=F1ll_Y0UR_PW;" providerName="System.Data.SqlClient" />
 		</connectionStrings>

-6. Build Project in Visual Studio and Start Debugging
+6. Build Project in Visual Studio and Run in Debug Mode
+7. Database will be created automatically inside an empty db which you gave as config if it does not exists (EF Code First)
+8. (Optional) You can whether upload the images in /example-pics folder, by dropping them onto the website, or run /db_init_examples_script.sql in the new db to create some content